life-itself/web3/concepts/currency.md

 # Currency

+Money is any item or verifiable record that is  accepted as payment for goods and services and repayment of debts and payment of national obligations, such as taxes, in a particular jurisdiction.

-Properties
+## Properties

 * Unit of Account
 * Medium of Exchange
 * Store of Value

-Observables
+## Qualities

-* durability
+* Durability
-* portability
+* Portability
-* divisibility
+* Divisibility
-* uniformity
+* Uniformity
-* limited supply
+* Limited supply
-* acceptability
+* Acceptability